Market overview: Fragile recovery on the financial markets

 100 = 01.01.2026

 This graphic shows the indexed performance of gold in Swiss francs over the year.
-The gold price has performed strongly since the start of the year, reaching a clear new high.
+The gold price has been extremely volatile since the start of the year, with periods of significant appreciation alternating with sharp downturns.

 Source: Allfunds Tech Solutions